 - enforced when they are broken.

-Now that we are, at least temporarily, sharing a definition of classroom management, understand that we each have our own philosophy which will be reflected in our classroom management styles, let’s talk about those 7 essentials for creating effective classroom management styles. 😄
+Now that we are, at least temporarily, sharing a definition of classroom management, understand that we each have our own classroom management philosophy which will be reflected in our classroom management styles. 😄

 Classroom Management Essentials